Totsukawaii/writeup-on-scorm-cheat/README.md

 <br/><br/>
 `"reviewWithCorrectAnswer"` is a [*literal 🖱️*](## "A literal is a value that is directly embedded in the code, as opposed to a variable which is assigned a value") and a [*string 🖱️*](## "A string is a string of characters, number, etc. denoted by the two quotation marks surrounding it").
 We can see that the [*variable 🖱️*](## "A variable is a container that stores a value.
 For example, a variable named dog can be equal to 1, or 'hello', or -69, or 'banana' depeneding on what it was assigned") `a` is being check to see if it is equal to the string literal `"reviewWithoutCorrectAnswers"` and `"reiviewWithCorrectAnswers"` as there is an `==` operator between them.
 Meaning the variable `a` was either set to be `"reviewWithoutCorrectAnswers"` or `"reviewWithCorrectAnswers"` earlier on in the code.
 Hm...
-So that means that all we have to do is find the code that sets something equal to `"reviewWithCorrectAnswers"`.
+So that means that all we have to do is find the code that does that and make it so it always sets to `"reviewWithCorrectAnswers"`.
 There are 23 search results for `"reviewWithCorrectAnswers"` we can go through each of them to check what the codes do.

-So I went through all the results and we find two `"reviewWithCorrectAnswers"` that are used to set something rather than being used for `==` comparison.
+So I went through all the results and found two `"reviewWithCorrectAnswers"` that are used to set something rather than being used for `==` comparison.
 Let's look at the first one.
 It is located in a [*function 🖱️*](## "A function is commonly used code that grouped together between `{` and `}` for convenience and easy usage") called `Bz` (the function name may be different on your scorm package).

 ![](6.PNG)

-As we can see, the function performs some incomprehensible lines of code, which we can assume is checking the state of the quiz and whether or not to display the answers, before [*returning 🖱️*](## "The `return` keyword, at line 28074, simply means the output of the function is-") `"reviewing"` or `"reviewWithCorrectAnswers"` or `"reviewWithoutCorrectAnswers"` or `"normal"`
+As we can see, the function performs some incomprehensible lines of code, which we can assume is checking the state of the quiz and whether or not to display the answers, before [*returning 🖱️*](## "The `return` keyword, at line 28074, simply means the output of the function is-") either `"reviewing"` or `"reviewWithCorrectAnswers"` or `"reviewWithoutCorrectAnswers"` or `"normal"`.
 So somewhere in the code, there is something that is [*calling 🖱️*](## "Calling a function means to run the function code at another location in the file.") this function to check whether or not to review with the correct answers.
 So by editing this function to always return `"reviewWithCorrectAnswers"` this will cause anything that uses this function to check whether or not to display the correct answer to always display the correct answers.

-The question is, how do we edit the function?.
+The question is, how do we edit the function?
 You see we can't just click into the javascript file and start typing into it like a text editor.

 💡 We have to redefine the function through the console.
 In order to do that we must first understand what are scopes.
-Scopes are one way mirrors, someone in a higher scope cannot see someone in a lower scope but someone in a lower scope can see the person in the higher scope.
+Scopes are like one way mirrors, someone in a higher scope cannot see someone in a lower scope but someone in a lower scope can see the person in the higher scope.
 In the context of code, code running outside a function cannot use variables that are defined in the function(they can only call the function itself) but the code inside the function can use everything outside.
 There are some nuances but this is all I'm capable of explaining.

 Now, `Bz` is a function located inside another function.
 We can see this as there is a one tab indent before the start of `function Bz(a, b) {` at line 28063, if we scroll up to line 1 where there is a `{` and the last line of the file where there is a `}` we can see that the entire Javascript file is encased in a function.
 This function however does not have a name; it is called an anonymous function.
 Unlike a normal function that waits to be called, the code in an anonymous function is ran the moment it is defined.
 It looks like this: